 BC Children's Hospital

 The start date can be as soon as available and applications accepted until positions filled.

-BC Children’s Hospital is committed to employment equity and hire on the basis of merit.
+PHSA and BC Children’s Hospital are committed to employment equity and hire on the basis of merit.
 We recognize that our ability to provide the best care for our diverse patient populations relies on a rich diversity of skills, knowledge, background and experience, and value a safe, inclusive and welcoming environment.
 We encourage all qualified persons to apply; however, Canadians and permanent residents of Canada will be given priority.